 There are accessible toilets located on either side of the Ground Level foyer.

 Key service signs in the venue are also presented in Braille.

 The Sturt Street entrance of the Centre is the safest place for taxis to pick up and drop off.
 Our team can assist in calling a taxi for you.

 Metlink Melbourne provides extensive information about public transport services including timetables and routes.
 You can contact them at metlinkmelbourne.com.au and 131 638.

-The nearest tram stop is Stop 16, located in front of the National Gallery of Victoria.
-This is a platform tram stop providing level access to low floor trams, passenger shelter and protection from traffic.
+The nearest tram stop is Stop 17 (Route 1), located directly outside the Centre on Sturt St. This is a platform tram stop providing level access to low floor trams, passenger shelter and protection from traffic.
 Melbourne Recital Centre is a short walk down Southbank Boulevard (approximately 200 metres).
-This stop is serviced by routes 1, 3, 5, 6, 8, 16, 64, 67, 72.

 The nearest station is Flinders Street, located approximately 10 minutes walk from the Centre.